 Policy on Security for Mobile Computing and Storage Devices

-The Chief Information Officer for the State of Connecticut Department of Information Technology (DOIT) has established this policy on the secure implementation and deployment of mobile computing and storage devices within State government for the protection of State data that may be stored on those devices.
+The Office of Policy and Management (OPM) has established this policy on the secure implementation and deployment of mobile computing and storage devices within State government for the protection of State data that may be stored on those devices.

 This policy refers to and enhances State of

 This policy does not apply to the Judicial or Legislative Branches of government, or State institutions of higher education.
 However, these branches and institutions may consider adopting any or all parts of this policy.